cisagov/development-guide/dev_envs/mac-env-setup.md

     colima start
     ```

-    This initializes the Docker Daemon within a lightweight VM.
+    This initializes the Docker daemon within a lightweight VM.
     The first startup may take a moment.

 1. Confirm Docker is operational: